 The Chetco River is nestled between the better known Smith and Illinois Rivers, both renowned for their stunning clear water and epic whitewater.
 To reach the remote location, we'll traverse the Kalmiopsis Wilderness by foot and then paddle down the river by inflatable kayak.
 We'll travel light and pack in only necessary supplies.

 When we reach the river, it will be time to pump up and rig the boats.
 We'll help prep you for the river with an inflatable kayaking 101 course.
 We'll camp at put-in that night.
-After a simple breakfast, you'll jump in your IK for inflatable kayaking 201 as you head down the gorgeous Chetco River.
+After a simple breakfast, you'll jump in your kayak for inflatable kayaking 201 as you head down the gorgeous Chetco River.